 At some point every shop will need to make a refund, and to make your administration correct you have to create a credit note for this purpose.
 WooCommerce PDF Invoices & Packing Slips Professional makes creating a Credit Note from a refunded order a breeze, but creating a correct refund in WooCommerce is not directly evident.
 This small tutorial shows how to do this.

-First of all, it’s important to know that there’s basically two ways you can create a refund: you can simply enter the total amount refunded, or you can enter the quantities of products that are refunded.
+First, it’s important to know that there’s basically two ways you can create a refund: you can simply enter the total amount refunded, or you can enter the quantities of products that are refunded.
 We need the latter method, because we need all the information for the refund at the product level to be able to create a complete credit note that also includes all the tax information.
-Note that you need at WooCommerce 2.2.7 or later for refunds.
+Note that you need WooCommerce 2.2.7 or later for refunds.

 On the WooCommerce edit order screen, you will see something like this:

 To create a refund, click on the Refund button.
 New edit fields will appear.
 You can simply enter the quantity of items you want to refund, and WooCommerce will calculate the corresponding prices.
 We recommend to primarily use the per-product edit fields.
 If you only enter the total refunded amount, taxes will not be calculated, which is important if you want to create Credit Notes.
 You may also enter a reason for refund.